twelsh37/twospace/PHASE2_DRIZZLE_README.md

-# Phase 2 - Asset Management System with Drizzle ORM + Supabase
+# Phase 2 - Asset Management System with Drizzle ORM + Neon Postgres

 ## Overview

-Phase 2 has been successfully converted from raw PostgreSQL to use **Drizzle ORM** with **Supabase** as the database provider.
+Phase 2 has been successfully converted from raw PostgreSQL to use **Drizzle ORM** with **Neon Postgres** as the database provider.
 This provides a modern, type-safe database layer with excellent developer experience.

 ## 🗃️ Database Architecture